 - Those present in the courthouse or the courtroom, including counsel, are required to maintain 1m physical distancing, and alternate seats in public galleries will be taped off.
 Everyone should maintain physical distancing of 1m unless they are in a whanau bubble.

 - Cleaning products are available on site to enable staff and lawyers to keep their immediate areas clean (including AVL suites).

-- Face masks and gloves may be worn.
+- Gloves may be worn.

 - Hand sanitiser will be readily available within the courtroom.